|Galicia, Spain 2012|

 When I go to a site, I like to consider the source.
 I want to know who this person that is spouting off about the topic, and why they should be considered qualified to have an opinion.
 So, let me tell you a little about myself and those who keep me on the straight and narrow...

 First, there's me, Benjamin Barnett.
 I went to Guatemala to teach English at an international school in Guatemala City, Guatemala.
-Now, we're starting the next part of our adventure in Abu Dhabi.
+Now, we're living the next part of our adventure in Abu Dhabi.
 I've also taught Spanish and bilingual education in Texas, driven a school bus for a while, studied Mayan languages, peeled shrimp on the Gulf of Mexico, delivered newspapers, and host of other exciting things (at least I consider them so).
 Indigenous cultures in general are my passion, so what better way to mix two things I love (teaching and traveling) than to share that information with you?

 |In a Bedouin Tent, Abu Dhabi, U.A.E.
 2012|

 My wife, Adina writes most of the content.
 She also taught English at the same Guatemalan international school, but now stays home teaching our children (and lots of other things.)
 I constantly run things by her, she throws her two (or more) cents in the mix, and we churn out what we hope is more than drivel.
 We share many of the same interests (that's how we got together, after all) but Adina's also focused on natural living, raising kids abroad, and other women's issues.